samfortunato/tinyengine/README.md

-# Loop
+# tinyengine

-this game is made for GMTK game jam 2025.
+a very lightweight game engine

+written in javascript